UK'S MOST COMPREHENSIVE CAR HISTORY CHECK ONLY £10.99

 September 07, 2025

 Classic cars.
 They truly have their own unique style and charm.
 And, as such, it’s safe to say that many people love them.
 However, the rules for registration on classic cars have historically been a little tricky and fiddly, leaving many people feeling frustrated by the rules imposed on them.
-Fortunately, a new DVLA change is set to make it easier for classic car owners to modify their cars.
-In turn, this can open up a lot more freedom for owners to modify their classic cars without previous restrictions.

 New DVLA Policies Affecting Classic Car Owners